[ kuh-men-suh-liz-uh m ]

-A symbiotic relationship in which one organism derives benefit while causing little or no harm to the other.
+A symbiotic relationship between two organisms of different species in which one organism derives benefit while the other is unaffected.
 Examples of commensalism include epiphytic plants, which depend on a larger host plant for support but which do not derive any nourishment from it, and remoras, which attach themselves to sharks and feed on their leavings without appreciably hindering their hosts.
-Compare amensalism, mutualism, parasitism.
+Compare amensalism mutualism parasitism.

 The American Heritage® Science Dictionary Copyright © 2011.
 Published by Houghton Mifflin Harcourt Publishing Company.
 All rights reserved.